-Venture capital firms are tending to concentrate on their own portfolios, and prefer to leave early stage funding to business angels, concentrating themselves on later stage businesses in these economic times.
-The British Business Angels Association (see below) lists networks and is the "only trade association dedicated to promoting angel investing and supporting early stage investment in the UK".
+Venture capital firms are tending to concentrate on their own portfolios, and prefer to leave early-stage funding to business angels, concentrating on later stage businesses in these economic times.
+The British Business Angels Association (see below) lists networks and is the "only trade association dedicated to promoting angel investing and supporting early-stage investment in the UK".
 Sponsored by the Government and a number of names from the early stage industry, it provides guidance and links for both start-ups and investors.
 Angels are often enthusiasts, there to bring their hands-on expertise and contacts to the table as well as their investment.
 There are nearly 30 professional networks of angels in the UK.

-Perhaps some of the best pointers are provided by those who have already set up on their own.
-See what ex-lawyers have done under the profiles below.
+Perhaps some of the best pointers on starting a business are provided by those who have already set up on their own.
+See what ex-lawyers have gone on to do in their own businesses under the career changer profiles below.

 20 St Thomas Street